nylas-samples/nylas-hacktoberfest-2023/readme.md

 Create and find code snippets for Nylas v3 authentication, scheduling, calendar, and more.
 View code snippet ideas [in the issues list](https://github.com/nylas-samples/nylas-hacktoberfest-2023/issues).

+## Nylas Hacktoberfest 2023: Build with Nylas!
+Nylas allows you to access Emails, Calendars, Contacts data over API.
+So you can complete CRUD (Create-Read-Update-Delete) operations for your users' Emails, Calendar, and Contacts using nylas.

 ## Other places to learn:

 - [Nylas documentation](https://developer.nylas.com/docs/v3-beta/): API references, developer guides, and more.